GenaroIBC/infojobs-ui/README.md

 </Modal>
 ```

-- `onCancel`: Function triggered when user clicks the "cancel" modal (optional)
+- `onCancel`: Function triggered when user clicks the "cancel" button (optional)
-- `onConfirm`: Function triggered when user clicks the "confirm" modal (optional)
+- `onConfirm`: Function triggered when user clicks the "confirm" button (optional)

 These props are optional, but if you specify one, you also need to supply the other.
 When both are present, they display a "cancel" and a "confirm" button at the bottom of the modal.